 Summer Nights at the Classic Attractions

-If you are not interested to wake up with a terrible headache, look for something cultural and calm at the top attractions in Barcelona.
+If you are not interested in waking up with a terrible headache, look for something cultural and calm at the top attractions in Barcelona.

 Magic Nights at Casa Batllo

-If you plan to visit Barcelona this August, check out the concert venue on the rooftop at the crazy Art Nouveau mansion of Gaudi.
+If you plan to visit Barcelona in August, check out the concert venue on the rooftop at the crazy Art Nouveau mansion of Gaudi.

 Here, you won’t just get rare access to one of Barcelona’s most impressive sights during the night.
 You will also enjoy the concert that happens on the Dragon Roof Terrace.
 The shows include flamenco, soul, rock and roll, opera, jazz, and more.
 Children younger than seven years old can enter free.